 It’s an option for more ambitious hikers because on Skrzyczne you gain a lot of elevation on a short distance.
 But if you take it slowly you will make it easily and the views will reward you on top 🙂 More pictures from my winter hike up Skrzyczne in a separate post.

 So… let’s pack our backpacks and see you on the tail!
-Make sure again that you know how to prepare for your first time in the mountains.
 Let me assure you that if you choose a trail from this list you won’t think that mountains aren’t special.
 Outstanding, beautiful, out of this damn planet.
 And you will start planning your next weekend and holidays in the mountains 🙂

 And if you found this post useful please use the buttons below and share it on Facebook, Twitter or Google+!
 Thanks! 🙂